ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

     VPC network behavior and your VPC network configurations can also affect traffic to and from custom resolvers that are located on your VPC.
 For example, if you want to create a forwarding rule to a DNS resolver on the external internet for DNS queries matching a certain DNS zone, you must create a public gateway to allow external connectivity for your custom resolvers.
 See [About networking for VPC](/docs/vpc?topic=vpc-about-networking-for-vpc) for more information on VPC networking.
     {: tip}
+* **Views (optional)**: Composed of an expression that when evaluated to true forwards the DNS query to the specified DNS resolvers.

 After a rule is configured and the custom resolver is enabled, DNS query requests go to the custom resolver first.